Hit & Run Accident Attorneys in Austin

 If you’ve been involved in a hit and run, the most important thing you can do is file a police report.
 If you’ve been injured, the police will come to the scene; otherwise, you may need to visit your local precinct to file a report.
 Provide as much information as possible, even if you don’t have a license plate number.

-Once the police find the perpetrator, hire a personal injury attorney.
+Once the police find the perpetrator, hire a hit & run accident attorney.
 A settlement can help you recoup medical expenses and pay for general damages such as pain and suffering.

 Contact our Austin hit and run accident lawyers today at Briggle & Polan, PLLC for a free initial consultation.
 Call (512) 400-3278 to get started.